-Rising to eight-storeys, Two Chamberlain Square is one of the first buildings that realises the Paradise masterplan which will reinstate Birmingham’s civic heart and celebrate some of the UK’s finest Victorian civic buildings.
+Rising to seven-storeys, Two Chamberlain Square is one of the first buildings that realises the Paradise masterplan which reinstates Birmingham’s civic heart and celebrates some of the UK’s finest Victorian civic buildings.

-Providing Grade I office space, the building will provide a sense of place to be enjoyed by all those that work and visit the area and is an important element to future occupiers attracting and retaining the best employees.
+Providing Grade I office space, the building provides a sense of place to be enjoyed by all those that work and visit the area - an important element to future occupiers attracting and retaining the best employees.

 "Delivering this exceptional office building together with the public space enhancements helps to bring our plans to create this prestigious new business address at the civic heart of Birmingham.”

-The project forms an important edge to Chamberlain Square, which together with the Grade I listed Town Hall and Council House, are part of Joseph Chamberlain’s rich legacy of important civic buildings from the 19th century.
+The project forms an important edge to the recently reopened Chamberlain Square, which together with the Grade I listed Town Hall and Council House, are part of Joseph Chamberlain’s rich legacy of important civic buildings from the 19th century.